sliplr19/Lab_04/lab-04.md

 ### Exercise 3

 There are no dennys outside the US.
-There are la quintas outside the US (Mexico, New Zealand, Honduras, Turkey, Chile, Columbia, and Canada)d and also say you’re looking forward to working with them this summer
+There are la quintas outside the US (Mexico, New Zealand, Honduras, Turkey, Chile, Columbia, and Canada).

 ### Exercise 4